 In the late 60’s, the Festival co-produced with the Swiss National TV its first television broadcasts.
 The supports used at that time were analog 2-inch tapes.
 Then, spotting the latest advanced audiovisual technology at the Montreux TV Symposium, the Festival moved quickly from black and white to color (1970), from stereo to multi-track (1975), from standard definition to high definition (HDTV since 1991).
 The first recorder Ampex D2 No. 0001 operated in Montreux in the early 90s.

 The 1991, 1992, 1993, 1997 and 2002 until today's editions of the festival were recorded in High Definition TV.
-The Festival even experimented 2K 3D in 2010 in partnership with the Nagra Kudelski Group, 4K 3D in 2012 with NPV3D and 3D audio and VR in 2016 with Audioborn.
+The Festival even experimented 2K 3D in 2010 in partnership with the Nagra Kudelski Group, 4K 3D in 2012 with NPV3D and 3D audio and VR since 2016.
 The result is a huge catalog of concerts recorded and stored in different formats.
 All media are kept in a specially designed building in Montreux, regulating temperature and humidity.

 Constitution of the archive